GMV-APS/RTKLIB/readme.txt

 3) make
 4) ./install_qtapp

-The linux GUI files have been updated from https://github.com/JensReimann/RTKLIB/tree/rtklib_2.4.3 but are not fully functional
+The linux GUI files have been updated but are not fully functional.
+In general, GUIs have been adapted but not fully validated as their linux CUIs counterparts have.
+Especial care has to be taken when using RTKPOST as it cannot be fully configurable even when loading a configuration file.
+Usage is discouraged in favour of its CUI counterpart rnx2rtkp.